pwittchen/wittchen.io/source/_drafts/testing-exceptions.md

     - testing
 ---

 In Java, we can test exceptions via unit tests in a few different ways.
-In this article, Ill present common methods of doing that.
+In this article, I'll present common methods of doing that.
 Nevertheless, I suppose we there are different methods as well.

 First method is basically wrapping a method call with try-catch block, assigning an exception to a variable and performing appropriate assertion.
-In these examples, I''m using JUnit for unit tests and [Truth](https://google.github.io/truth/) for assertions.
+In these examples, I'm using JUnit for unit tests and [Truth](https://google.github.io/truth/) for assertions.

 ```java
 @Test